epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

 The ChannelArchiver service is an EPICS V4 client and server which be used to query a the data archived by an EPICS Channel Archiver.
-It includes a bash script, gethist, which can parse a wide range of dates and times and return the corresponding data.
+It includes a bash script, gethist, which can parse a wide range of dates and times and process the corresponding data.